shmcminn/digitalday-2019/README.md

 	- image/html
 	- responsiveness
 - Templatized, responsive graphic making
-- Improvements: Don't need to work with code to bulid/deploy graphics
+- Improvements in dg-Next: Don't need to work with code to bulid/deploy graphics
-- Can work without coding knowledge, BUT for customization you will need html/css/d3.js
+- Can work without coding knowledge, BUT for customization you will need html/css/js (mostly d3.js)
 - Demo
 	- Launch annotated line chart
 	- Show initial view